molivajimenez22/Surfs_Up/README.md

     1. Determine the Summary Statistics for June
     2. Determine the Summary Statistics for December

-**Method**
+    3. Summary statistics for June and December

+**Method for Summary Statistics**

-Using Python, Pandas functions and methods, and SQLAlchemy, I filtered the date column of the `Measurements` table in the `hawaii.sqlite` database to retrieve the temperatures for the month of June and December.
-Additionally, I converted the temperatures to a list and then created a DataFrame.
+    1. Using Python, Pandas functions and methods, and SQLAlchemy, I filtered the date column of the `Measurements` table in the `hawaii.sqlite` database to retrieve the temperatures for the month of June and December.
+    2. Additionally, I converted the temperatures to a list and then created a DataFrame.
+    3. Finally, I generated the summary statistics for June and December temperatures DataFrames.

+The snapshots below shows the output of the above.

-### **Summary Statistics for June - Temperatures, List and DataFrame**
+### **1. Summary Statistics for June - Temperatures, List and DataFrame**

 <p align="center" width="100%">
     <img width="80%" src="https://github.com/molivajimenez22/Surfs_Up/blob/main/Resources/June_Temperatures_Final.JPG">

-### **Summary Statistics for December - Temperatures, List and DataFrame**
+### **2. Summary Statistics for December - Temperatures, List and DataFrame**
 <p align="center" width="100%">
     <img width="80%" src="https://github.com/molivajimenez22/Surfs_Up/blob/main/Resources/December_Temperatures_Final.png">

-### **Summary Statistics for June and December**
+### **3. Summary Statistics for June and December**

-Finally, I generated the summary statistics for June and December temperatures DataFrames.

 <p align="center" width="100%">
     <img width="44%" src="https://github.com/molivajimenez22/Surfs_Up/blob/main/Resources/Summary_Stats.png">